 Master of Arts, University of Sussex

 Critical Theory1 Oct 1985 - 30 Sep 1986

 Bachelor of Arts, University of Oxford

 Modern Languages (French and German)1 Oct 1981 - 30 Jun 1985

 Associate of the London College of Music, ALCM

 Willingness to take PhD students

-I currently lead-supervise a PhD student working on a comparison of 'Western' and Hong Kong feminist cinema (Yiran Ai), and co-supervise a PhD on cinematic representations of the French Occupation 1940-44 and another PhD on retranslations of women's writing from English to French and French to English.
+I currently lead-supervise a PhD student working on a comparison of 'Western' and Hong Kong feminist cinema (Yiran Ai), and co-supervise a PhD on cinematic representations of the French Occupation 1940-44.

 I welcome enquiries from potential doctoral researchers on film and visual culture (especially French or by women) and on twentieth century French thought (existential phenomenology, poststructuralism, feminist thought).